mgsloan/mgsloan-site/posts/new-site.md

   of your code changing?
 I'm guessing that you need to manually force it to do a rebuild, perhaps by deleting the results.
 Since Ruud's generator simply regenerates everything, I don't need to think about this.
-The generator also starts with the most recent post, which is typically the on you are working on.
-So, overall rebuild speed is not a concern for me.
+The generator also starts with the most recent post, which is typically the one you are working on.
+Since the most recent post updates quickly, the overall rebuild speed is not a concern for me.

 Due to these reasons, I decided to base my site off of Ruud's design and generator instead of using hakyll.
 This is not really a criticism of hakyll - I